 The Company has entered into various exclusive and non-exclusive license agreements for certain technologies.
 Under the terms of these license agreements, the Company could be required to reimburse the licensors for patent expenses and remit amounts in the low single-digit as sales-based royalties upon the occurrence of specific events as outlined in the corresponding license agreements.
-The Company is also required to make annual license maintenance fees of less than \$0.3 million and pay up to \$1.1 million in regulatory milestones on each licensed product upon the occurrence of specific events.
+The Company is also required to make annual license maintenance fees of less than \$0.3 million and pay up to \$1.1 million in regulatory milestones on each licensed product upon the occurrence of specific events as outlined in one of the license agreements.
 None of our product candidates utilize technologies covered by these licenses.